LeetLLM

 the-approval-payload.ts

 The packet builder is also a data-minimization boundary.
-This executable example takes a customer note and exact action as input, redacts the email address, and emits a stable hash that binds the review card to the proposed mutation.
+This executable example takes a deployment note and exact action as input, redacts the email address, and emits a stable hash that binds the review card to the proposed mutation.

 build-redacted-review-packet.py